-Affinity of SPAG1 to autoantigen As mentioned above, autoantigen selection may be mediated by some protein, and sperm-specific antigen (SSA) induces not only ASA but also other autoantibodies production (Lucas et al., 1978).
-There may be a molecule that promotes autoantibody production in SSA, including SPAG.
+Affinity of SPAG1 to autoantigen As mentioned above, autoantigen selection may be mediated by some protein, and sperm-specific antigen (SSA) induces not only ASA but also other autoantibodies production.114 There may be a molecule that promotes autoantibody production in SSA, including SPAG.
 Molecular chaperones are most likely common molecules interacting with many autoantigen proteins to support protein folding.
 In addition, the membrane-binding protein, common among autoantigens, needs a molecular chaperone to be transported to the cell membrane after translation.
 Heat shock protein (HSP) is a typical molecular chaperone.
-It is a housekeeping protein well-preserved from bacteria to humans and works in all cells.
-HSP reacts efficiently with co-chaperones assistance (Graham et al., 2019).
-As mentioned above, SPAG1-2, as a member of R2SP, binds to HSP via the TPR domain of SPAG1-2 to form a multi-chaperone complex and is involved in protein complex assembly (Maurizy et al., 2018).
-Repeat domains, including the TPR domain, and coiled-coil domains which are common in autoantigens, are involved in protein-protein interactions.
-The TPR domain also has DNA and RNA binding activity (D'Andrea et al., 2003; Björklund et al., 2006).
-Four of the five epitopes detected in SLE and autoimmune hepatitis were in the coiled-coil domain (Chih-Hao et al., 1992).
-The affinity between the TPR and coiled-coil domain is high (Jabet et al., 2000).
-The target binding affinity of the TPR domain is strong and equivalent to antibodies (Björklund et al., 2006).
-Hayashida et al. detected the bait protein and Eri15 in a combined molecular weight band by conventional Western blotting using SDS, DTT, and heat treatment of immunoprecipitated proteins from the recombinant Spag1-1 specific region and mouse ovarian lysates.
-It was suggested that Spag1 shows a robust affinity depending on the partner molecule (Hayashida et al., 2008).
-HSP does not have a repeat domain and captures the substrate proteins by closing the lid using ATP energy, and protein/HSP complexes released from dead cells are captured by HSP receptors on DC (Sun et al., 2012; Zininga et al., 2018).
-Similarly, endogenous proteins with a strong affinity for Spag1-2 may be released outside the cell as endogenous antigen/ Spag1-2 complex.
+It is a housekeeping protein wellpreserved from bacteria to humans and works in all cells.
+HSP reacts efficiently with co-chaperones assistance.173 As mentioned above, SPAG1-2, as a member of R2SP, binds to HSP via the TPR domain of SPAG1-2 to form a multi-chaperone complex and is involved in protein complex assembly.161 Repeat domains, including the TPR domain, and coiled-coil domains which are common in autoantigens, are involved in protein-protein interactions.
+The TPR domain also has DNA and RNA binding activity.^{103,174} Four of the five epitopes detected in SLE and autoimmune hepatitis were in the coiled-coil domain.175 The affinity between the TPR and coiled-coil domain is high.176 The target binding affinity of the TPR domain is strong and equivalent to antibodies.103 Hayashida et al. detected the bait protein and Eri15 in a combined molecular weight band by conventional Western blotting using SDS, DTT, and heat treatment of immunoprecipitated proteins from the recombinant Spag1-1 specific region and mouse ovarian lysates.
+It was suggested that Spag1 shows a robust affinity depending on the partner molecule.158 HSP does not have a repeat domain and captures the substrate proteins by closing the lid using ATP energy, and protein/HSP complexes released from dead cells are captured by HSP receptors on DC 177,178 Similarly, endogenous proteins with a strong affinity for Spag1-2 may be released outside the cell as endogenous antigen/Spag1-2 complex.